damianhakert/damianhakert.github.io/source/_posts/2015-03-11-gitlab-7-8-4-released.markdown

 ## Upgrade barometer

-This upgrade contains migrations that remove an update records in the database so downtime is required.
+This upgrade contains a migration that removes an updates records in the database so downtime is required.

 *We strongly advise creating a backup before upgrading to 7.8.4.*